Find Divorce Counseling

 Remote only

 Michelle Litwer is a Psychologist in undefined, undefined and has been in practice for 8 years.
-They treat Divorce, Loneliness/Isolation, Childhood Abuse.
+They treat Divorce, Personal Growth, Attention Deficit Hyperactivity Disorder (ADHD).

 My main objective is to help clients manage their emotions, make decisions that are line with their values, and to live fulfilling and meaningful lives.